serge-hulne/ginko/README.md

 - All the dependencies are installed automatically, via `go get` (see example, hereunder).

 # Use
-1. create a new direcory : `mkdir MyApp`
+1. create a new directory : `mkdir MyApp`
 2. `cd MyApp`
 3. `go mod init App`
 5. copy the example above in the current directory MyApp